zemclauchlan/Holocron/ISD/2 - Digital Applications/First Person Shooter.md

+> [!info]- Project Overview
-> [!info]- Welcome to this tutorial on building a First-Person Shooter (FPS) game using Godot
+> Welcome to this tutorial on building a First-Person Shooter (FPS) game using Godot
 >   This tutorial is designed to guide you through the process of creating an FPS game from scratch, providing step-by-step instructions and explanations along the way.
 >
 >   Godot is a powerful, open-source game engine that is highly flexible and customisable, making it an excellent choice for game development.